EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/policies.md

 - **Exec Blocking:** The system enforces a policy that denies `kubectl exec` commands if the requesting username does not match the `shsuser` label on the target Pod.
 - **Deletion Blocking:** Where possible, the system prevents deletion of other users’ Pods.
-- **Code of Conduct:** Even in cases where Kubernetes RBAC allows destructive actions (e.g., deleting a Pod in your namespace), users must **never** interfere with another user’s running workloads.
+- **Code of Conduct:** Even in cases where Kubernetes allows destructive actions (e.g., deleting a Pod in your namespace), users must **never** interfere with another user’s running workloads.
 This includes not deleting Pods for resource reclamation unless explicitly agreed with the owner or instructed by administrators.

 **Expected Behaviour:**